6 Day Trips from Aqaba to Add to Your Jordan Itinerary

 While you spend time in Aqaba, you might be tempted to explore other parts of Jordan too.
 Below you’ll find a list of day trips from Aqaba that will work perfectly in a short Jordan itinerary.
 If you base yourself in Aqaba for 2-3 days, you can add one or two of these destinations to your travel plans and see more of Jordan than the beach and resort town alone.

 Ready to explore each of the day trip destinations that you can visit from Aqaba?
 Here they are, in order from most popular to less so.

 Petra is arguably one of the most popular day trips from Aqaba.
-It is much more convenient distance and time-wise to visit Petr a than it is from Aqaba than Amman.
+It is much more convenient distance and time-wise to visit Petra from Aqaba than it is from Amman.
 Wadi Musa, the town near Petra, sits only two hours away from Aqaba, and there are numerous tours and transportation alternatives in all price ranges for travelers.